Antichrist (virus hoax): ”Antichrist” Summary

 This email virus hoax was short lived during the month of July in 2001.
 There is an association made between McAfee and the Antichrist made in an angry blog post, but that is purely up for speculation.
 The virus hoax threatened to destroy the hard drive of the computer in use.
-As is known about virus hoax’s, they do not cause any real harm if there is no attachment containing a virus in the email, but they in fact can still cause damage.
+As is known about virus hoaxes, they do not cause any real harm if there is no attachment containing a virus in the email, but they in fact can still cause damage.

 Virus hoaxes, similar to “Antichrist,” can cause damage outside of the binary realm.
 They can cause false hysteria about a non-existent virus and be an overall time waster.